COVID-19 New Clinic Measures. PLEASE READ BEFORE VISITING US.

 Actinic keratosis.
 Areas of sun-damaged skin found predominately on sun-exposed parts of the body.

 Warts.
 There are various types of warts, including flat (plane) raised (common) and verrucas (plantar – on the feet).
-They are benign epidermal tumours which are contagious (human papilloma virus) and all can be treated.
+They are benign epidermal tumours which are contagious (human papilloma virus).

 If you are in any doubt remember that Dr Brooks is always happy to see you for a free of charge initial consultation where she can advise if diathermy, cryotherapy, eTwo™ or Vbeam would be effective or discuss any other treatment options and prices.